eispalast/midiToRaise/README.md

 Disclaimer
 ==========
-The program is not yet finished and not functional in the current state
+The program is currently able to send correct messages to the raise, but the configuration has to be done manually.

 Troubleshooting
 ---------------